Open-Cascade-SAS/OCCT/dox/user_guides/step/step.md

   * shell_based_surface_model (manifold_surface_shape_representation)
   * geometric_curve_set (geometrically_bounded_wireframe_shape_representation)

-The enumeration **TEPControl_StepModelType* is intended to define a particular transferring model.
+The enumeration *STEPControl_StepModelType* is intended to define a particular transferring model.
 The following values of enumeration are allowed:
 * *STEPControl_AsIs* Translator selects the resulting representation automatically, according to the type of CASCADE shape to translate it in its highest possible model;
 * *STEPControl_ManifoldSolidBrep* resulting entity is manifold_solid_brep or brep_with_voids